nik011a/Link_Demo/readme.txt

 the class from which i loaded data to untitled was to large so only the models are uploaded

 ***********
-The state of notebook shows the results of latest runs not previous resul opun whic some of the decision were based
+The state of notebook shows the results of latest runs not previous results upon which some of the decision were based